-Here is a list of simple steps that you can use in your parish, school, ministry, or home to help celebrate Mother's Day.
+Here is a list of simple steps that you can use in your parish, school, ministry, or home in your celebration of Mother's Day.
 These steps offer ideas on how to use the provided resources.
 Each step may not apply to your specific circumstance, but most can be adapted to suit your needs.